shangoyanyi/my_widgets/README.md

 *   **Weather**: Displays the current weather forecast for major cities in Taiwan.
 *   **MD Converter**: A real-time, side-by-side Markdown to HTML converter with scroll-sync.
 *   **Hash Converter**: Calculates hash values (SHA-256, SHA-512, MD5) from any text input.
-*   **JSON Formatter**: A tool to format, validate, and pretty-print JSON strings, making them easy to read and debug.
+*   **JSON Formatter**: A tool to format, validate, and pretty-print JSON strings.
+It now includes a feature to quickly load and test data from the project's own mock API endpoints.
 *   **Mock API**: Provides a ready-to-use mock REST API powered by `my-json-server`, based on a `db.json` file in the repository.